 The world is embracing a fundamental shift from internal combustion engine (ICE) vehicles to electric vehicles of all shapes and sizes.
 Although electric vehicle technology has existed for some time, it will need to evolve to embrace the mass... read more >

 Following an increase in oil prices in 2008 and pressures on governments for a “greener planet”, significant investment has been applied in recent years to move to electronic vehicles.
 The electric car market is already surging in popularity.... read more >

-Over the last 100 years we have all become used to an internal combustion engine (ICE) dominated world.
-Just as internal combustion engine vehicles need a network of filling sessions so will electric vehicles need a network of charging points.
+Over the last 100 years, we have all become used to an internal combustion engine (ICE) dominated world.
+Just as internal combustion engine vehicles need a network of filling stations so will electric vehicles need a network of charging points.
 This... read more >

 The boom in e-mobility is generating an increased demand for electric motors across the world.
 These motors are manufactured with solid copper hairpins in the stator which generate a magnetic field, which in turn creates the motion of the motor.... read more >